 If you feel that you feel a lump in your chest, do not panic.
 Most female breasts always have lumps or lumps, and most of the breasts are benign (not cancerous).
 There are several possible causes of non-malignant breast structures, including common hormonal changes, benign breast conditions, or trauma.

-Feel free to call your doctor if you notice swelling or other changes in the chest that are new and annoying.
+Feel free to call your doctor if you notice swelling or other changes in chest that are new and annoying.
 This is especially true for changes that occur in more than one menstrual cycle or in some way seem more or more noticeable.
 If you have a menstrual period, you can wait until the end of your period to see if your breast tumors or other changes disappear before meeting your doctor.
 The best provider will be the one who knows you and has previously done a breast exam for you – for example, your gynecologist, primary care physician, or nurse who works with your gynecologist or primary care physician.

-Know what to expect.
 At the time of appointment, to assess a lump of breast, your doctor will take a medical history and do a physical examination of the breast, and most likely will write a test to visualize the breast.
 Ultrasound is often the first or only imaging test used to evaluate tumors in women under 30, pregnant or nursing.
 Ultrasound and mammography are usually recommended for evaluation of a tumor in women over 30 years of age who are not pregnant or breastfeeding.
 If further testing is required, your doctor may recommend additional imaging with MRI (magnetic resonance imaging), MBI (molecular imaging of the breast) and / or biopsy.
 He or she can also refer you to a breast specialist (usually a breast surgeon) for further evaluation.

 Make sure you have answers.
 It is important that your doctor gives you an explanation of the cause of lumps or other changes in the mammary gland and, if necessary, a monitoring or treatment plan.
 If you don’t like the doctor’s advice first, feel free to get a second opinion.